 Of the 160 different model variants, the GLA variant also described 17 of 40 (42.5%) participants best (Table 2).
 Another similar variant with additive attribute integration best described additional four participants best.
 An additive relationship between attributes is typically assumed by models of multi-attribute multi-alternative choice (e.g., Roe, Busemeyer, & Townsend, 2001; Usher & McClelland, 2004).
 Furthermore, additive integration of probability and outcome has recently been suggested as an alternative to multiplicative mechanisms and has been demonstrated to be equivalent for particular parameterizations and parameter values (Rouault, Drugowitsch, & Koechlin, 2019).
-Five participants were best described by variants similar to the GLA, but using gaze-dependent leakage or inhibition instead of an alternative-wise gazediscount.
-Note that gaze-dependent inhibition and leakage mechanisms can act similarly to an alternative-wise gazediscount: All three mechanisms effectively reduce accumulated evidence of non-fixated alternatives.
+Five participants were best described by variants similar to the GLA, but using gaze-dependent leakage or inhibition instead of an alternative-wise gaze-discount.
+Note that gaze-dependent inhibition and leakage mechanisms can act similarly to an alternative-wise gaze-discount: All three mechanisms effectively reduce accumulated evidence of non-fixated alternatives.
 Whereas the alternative-wise gaze bias mechanism applies a constant discount to the accumulation inputs, the gaze-dependent inhibition mechanism is proportional to the accumulated evidence of the currently fixated alternative, and applies to the already accumulated evidence of other options, not the inputs to the accumulation process.
 Gaze-dependent leakage similarly reduces already accumulated evidence, proportional to the momentary accumulator value.